Complaint charges Milwaukee election official with fraud

-MADISON, Wis.
-(AP) — A former Milwaukee elections official charged Friday with sending fake military ballots to a Republican legislator who has advanced election fraud conspiracy theories told investigators she did it because she wanted to expose real vulnerabilities in Wisconsin elections, according to a criminal complaint.
+A former Milwaukee elections official charged Friday with sending fake military ballots to a Republican legislator who has advanced election fraud conspiracy theories told investigators she did it because she wanted to expose what she saw as vulnerabilities in Wisconsin elections, according to a criminal complaint.

 Prosecutors charged Kimberly Zapata, who was fired earlier this week, with felony misconduct in office and three misdemeanor counts of election fraud.
 She could face up to five years behind bars if convicted of all four counts.
 Her attorney, Michael Maistelman, declined comment.